Human Trafficking, Human Smuggling, Migration, Immigration, Refugees, and Asylum Seekers are labels for people that are often and easily confused.

 In short, human trafficking is the sale of a person for sex, labor, or organs, to a buyer who exploits that victim.

 In case you missed it, we take a detailed look at what human trafficking is, who it affects, and where it is happening in our Human Trafficking 101 series.
-To catch up, read part one Uncovering Myths and Intricacies, part two, Human Trafficking Happens Everywhere, and part three Who are the Victims?
+To catch up, read our Human Trafficking 101 series.

 Although the word trafficking makes us think of movement, one important thing to remember is that no transportation is required for human trafficking to take place.